bugsense/bugsense.js/README.md

 * Older browser do not support the ```window.onerror``` callback and thefore the plugin will not receive any uncaught exception.
 * When there's only the Error object caught, error.stack will be parsed to get the url and line number.
-* Deobfuscation or retracing for minified and/or obfuscated Javascript files is not supported yet.
+* Deobfuscation or retracing for minified and/or obfuscated Javascript files is not supported yet, but it's heavily considered.
+If you have any ideas about this feature open issue or a pull request.
 * Bugsense.js uses CORS to send crash reports.